skyrim-multiplayer/skymp/docs/docs_server_configuration_reference.md

 ## dataDir

-Contains relative path to a directory with vanilla Skyrim data (mods in esp/esm format, compiled Papyrus scripts in pex format).
+Contains relative or absolute path to a "data" directory which contains:
+* vanilla Skyrim master files (Skyrim.esm, Update.esm, etc)
+* plugin files (mods in .esp format)
+* compiled Papyrus scripts in .pex format

+This directory is exposed to `uiPort` and available via http.

+At this moment, the server uses this directory for non-vanilla needs too:
+* storing `_libkey.js`
+* storing web-based GUI in `${dataDir}/ui`
+* storing auto-generated manifest describing .esm/.esp files used and CRC32 of them

 ```json
 {